somedatapacket/docs.humio.com/content/configuration/_index.md

 # Select the IP to bind the http listening socket to.
 (Defaults to HUMIO_SOCKET_BIND)
 #HUMIO_HTTP_BIND=0.0.0.0

+# Verify checksum of segments files when reading them.
+Default to true.
+Allows detecting partial and malformed files.
+# (Since v1.1.16)
+#VERIFY_CRC32_ON_SEGMENT_FILES=true

 ```

 ## Java virtual machine parameters